LPAndersson/SIML/docs/04-statisticalLearning.md

 ISL 6.1-2
 ISL 9

-The sections on Hoeffding's inequality, generalization error and VC-dimension is not in the course litterature.
+The sections on Hoeffding's inequality, generalization error and VC-dimension is not in the course literature.
 So it is enough to read these notes.

 ## Classification

-In this section we discuss some theory of classification, without going in to detail about any particlar classification method.
+In this section we discuss some theory of classification, without going in to detail about any particular classification method.

 We are given training data $(x_i,y_i)\quad i=1,\ldots, n$ what we assume are a random sample from an unknown distribution $P_{X,Y}$.
 The goal is to find a classifier, that is a function $h:\mathcal X \mapsto \mathcal Y= \left\{-1,1\right\}$, based on the training data.
 There is a loss function $l:\mathcal Y\times \mathcal Y \mapsto \mathbb R$.
 Most commonly this is the 0-1 loss,
 $$